bergesinstitute/grafmethodenglish/book-5-unit-1.md

 11. English is spoken in many countries.
 12. I enjoy reading.
 13. Turn off the TV, please.
-14. It's too expensive.
-I can't buy it.
-15. She is such a good teacher!

-## 11. Write a short essay about your life
+## 10. Write a short essay about your life

 🔹 Escribe una redacción corta sobre tu vida.